 Khammouane Province, which covers an area of 16,315 square kilometres (6,299 sq mi) and is mostly of forested mountainous terrain, is bordered by Bolikhamsai Province to the north and northwest, Vietnam to the east, Savannakhet Province to the south, and Thailand to the west.
 The vast forests of the Nakai-Nam Theun Biodiversity Conservation Area are an important watershed that feed many Mekong tributaries as well as form the catchment area for Nam Theun 2, the largest hydropower project in Laos.
 The Xe Bangfay, Nam Hinboun and Nam Theun are the main rivers of the province.

-This is a land of rugged karst mountains which were once the refuge of a succession of ethnic groups fleeing the Haw invasions in the north during the 19th century.
-The famed Mu Gia pass at the end of route 12 was one of the main transit points of the legendary Ho Chi Minh Trail during the Indochina Wars.
+A land of rugged karst mountains, it was home to an ancient civilization in the 6th-8th Centuries, and became the refuge of a succession of ethnic groups fleeing northern invasions during the 19th century.
+In the Vietnam War era, the famed Mu Gia pass was one of the main transit points of the legendary Ho Chi Minh Trail.

-This dreamlike landscape has served as a sanctuary for a number of wild animals that were unknown to scientists until the 1990s.
+Khammouane’s dreamlike landscape has served as a sanctuary for a number of wild animals unknown to scientists until the 1990s.
 The khan you, a small rodent-like creature the size of a small squirrel, was found in Khammouane in the early 21st century and possibly will be the last remaining mammalian family to be described on earth.
+And just possibly the last remaining saola might be walking its forested slopes…